owend91/nhlscraper/README.md

   - Birthdate is stored twice (for example Nick Backstroms birthdate is  "11/23/87Nov 23,1987") [FIXED]
   - The data is only current (for example, Braden Holtby was number 70 with the Capitals, he is now number 49 with Vancouver.
 49 is stored in the database)
   - 14 players do not return stats from the NHL API
+  - Turns out the NHL API was silently rejecting some calls.
+To get all stats, the populateTables.js will scrape the NHL stats career stats table.
+This has to be done after render, so Puppeteer is being used.
+This does make the repopulation of the table take a long time now.

 Next Steps: